 Method of payment

-Shareholders can have their cash dividends credited directly to their UK bank accounts by arrangement with Computershare, the company’s registrars.
-Shareholders who have elected to receive their dividends in USD will receive a check, unless they have elected in CREST to receive a USD payment.
+Shareholders can have their cash dividends credited directly to their bank accounts by arrangement with Computershare, the company’s transfer agent and registrar.
+Shareholders who do not elect to receive a payment electronically, will receive their dividends via check.

 Dividend reinvestment plan